devcontainers-community/templates/src/dart/NOTES.md

 &mdash; [Dart programming language | Dart]

 This template will provide you with an environment ready to get started using Dart!
 You'll have access to the `dart` CLI.
-We also provide an option to install ZSH if you're into that. 😉
+Check out [the Dart feature] that we use under the hood!

 ## History